 - Service: Embracing an ethic of care—the essential and natural aspiration to respond to needs beyond our own.

-In 1997, Barbara Sargent founded Kalliopeia as an independent private foundation to help support people and organizations who are working to bring spiritual values into institutions and systems of everyday life and work.
+In 1997, Kalliopeia was founded as an independent private foundation to help support people and organizations who are working to bring spiritual values into institutions and systems of everyday life and work.
 The name “Kalliopeia” means beautiful voice and refers to the first of the nine Greek muses.
 She is associated with heroic poetry, justice, and transforming lower qualities into higher.

 Kalliopeia’s impact over the past two decades:

-- Provided $85 million in grant support toward innovative programs that bring spiritual values to bear on personal and cultural transformation, including 25 percent of grant dollars to Native-led cultural and language revitalization projects.
+- Provided grant support toward innovative programs that bring spiritual values to bear on personal and cultural transformation, including 25 percent of grant dollars to Native-led cultural and language revitalization projects.

 - Developed educational curriculum used by thousands of schools nationwide and globally, and produced award-winning documentary films through Global Oneness Project.